 The city of Volgograd is about 600 miles south of Moscow.
 It borders the large

 Volga River for more than a mile.
-There are about a million people living there.
+There are about a million people living here.

-It is a very vibrant community; there are sidewalk cafes, malls, multi-plex theaters and about ten McDonalds.
+It is a very vibrant community; there are many parks, sidewalk cafes, malls, multi-plex theaters and more than ten McDonalds.

 It is quite common to see construction cranes and new buildings under construction.